-Technical Notes on Agile Adoption topics:
+Technical Notes and Special Reports on Agile Adoption topics:

 White Papers on Agile Adoption Topics: